 The adoption process can take an incredibly long time, which can cause serious strain and stress for some families.
-Usually, adoption wait times can be anywhere from several months to a year or more, and the wait time can be even longer for international adoptions Though long wait times may be necessary for some adoptions, many families wish to find ways to reduce these long waits in any way that they can.
+Usually, the time it takes to adopt a baby can be anywhere from several months to a year or more, and the wait time can be even longer to adopt a child through international adoptions.
+Though long wait times may be necessary for some adoptions, many families wish to find ways to reduce these long waits in any way that they can.

 These options, tips, and tweaks to your adoption plan can help minimize your wait time.
 Throughout your adoption journey, Adoption Network is here to guide you through every step and help you minimize your wait time as best as possible.

 Why Adoption can Take so Long

 In both domestic and international adoptions, average wait times for adopting a child can range from a few months to over years.
 A lot goes into adoption, and there are often very stringent requirements set in place by the government, as well as adoption agencies and professionals, in different states and countries.

 Your adoption wait time could be lower or higher depending upon where you adopt from, and the type of adoption you opt for can play a part in the wait time as well.
 For example, if you decide to adopt a child from outside of the country, you will have to follow not only your home country’s adoption rules, but also the rules of adoption in your child’s home country.
 With the combination or requirements, rules, and stipulations, waiting for your child can become a long process.